github/docs/content/copilot/using-github-copilot/asking-github-copilot-questions-in-github-mobile.md

 ## Limitations

-The following {% ifversion fpt %}limitation applies{% else %} limitations apply{% endif %} to {% data variables.product.prodname_copilot_mobile_short %}:
+The following limitations apply to {% data variables.product.prodname_copilot_mobile_short %}:

-{% ifversion ghec %}
-* Chat responses may be suboptimal if you ask questions about a specific repository that you've selected as a context, and the repository has not been indexed for semantic code search. {% data reusables.copilot.indexing-who-can-do-this %}{% endif %}
 * The quality of the results from {% data variables.product.prodname_copilot_chat_short %} may, in some situations, be degraded if very large files, or a large number of files, are used as a context for a question.

 ## Prerequisites